block-foundation/index-decentralized-applications/README.md

 * [LCVPN](https://github.com/kanocz/lcvpn): A lightweight decentralized VPN solution written in Golang.
 * [MaidSafe](https://maidsafe.net): A decentralized internet and application infrastructure that rewards users for their participation in the network.
 * [Meshbird](https://github.com/meshbird/meshbird): A tool for establishing distributed private networks across geographically spread data centers.
+* [Netsukuku](https://github.com/Netsukuku/netsukuku): An alternative to the traditional internet, Netsukuku is a mesh network or peer-to-peer system that self-generates and maintains, offering all internet features such as websites, instant messaging, file transfers, DNS, etc. It's built to manage an unlimited number of nodes with minimum CPU and memory resources.

 ---